Pro Scraping Guide: Using Incogniton and Puppeteer to Extract Data

 };

-To confirm that the anti-detect browser is working as expected, let’s conduct an IPHey test.
-See script below:
+To confirm that the anti-detect browser is working properly, let's run an IPHey test:

 const incognitonProfileId = "YOUR_INCOGNITON_PROFILE_ID";